March 03, 2026

 • From you: Much of the data set out in Section 3 is provided to us by you (e.g. when you communicate with us, when you use the website, etc.).
 You are not obliged or required to disclose data to us except in certain cases (e.g. because of legal requirements or legally required identification).
 If you wish to enter into contracts with us or use our services, you must also provide us with certain data, in particular master data, contract data and registration data, as part of your contract.
 When using our website and apps and other digital services, the processing of technical data cannot be avoided.
 If you wish to gain access to certain systems or buildings, you must also provide us with registration data.
 However, in the case of behavioral and preference data, you generally have the option of objecting or not giving consent.

-• From third parties: As far as it is lawful we can collect data from third parties (e.g. associations, contractual partners, internet analytics services, etc.).
+• From third parties: As far as it is lawful we can also collect data from public sources (e.g. debt collection registers, commercial registers, the media, or the internet including social media) or receive data from public authorities and from other third parties (e.g. credit agencies, address brokers, associations, contractual partners, internet analytics services, etc.).
 This includes the following categories of data: master data, contract data and other data according to Section 3 as well as data from correspondence and discussions with third parties.
 If you work for an employer, client or someone else who has a business relationship or other dealings with us, they may also provide us with information about you.

-1. For what purpose do we use your data?
+1. For what purposes do we process your data?

 • Communication: In order to be able to communicate with you (e.g. to answer inquiries as well as the execution of a contract which includes the provision of support), we need to process data (in particular communication, master data and registration data) from you.
 If we need or want to establish your identity, we collect additional data (e.g. a copy of an ID document).